Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 ## Cost management dashboard

+The cost management dashboard can be accessed anywhere in dbt Cloud from the left-side menu.
+Once enabled, **Cost management** will be an option below the **Account home** feature at the top of the sidebar.
+Users who don't have the proper permissions will not see the option.

+Users with the following [permission sets](/docs/cloud/manage-access/enterprise-permissions) will be able to access the cost management dashboard:
+- Account Admin
+- Account Viewer
+- Admin
+- Billing Admin
+- Cost Management Admin

-The cost management dashboard is available by default to any dbt user with the `Admin` [permission set](/docs/cloud/manage-access/enterprise-permissions) assigned.
-Since the dashboard contains sensitive financial information, we're introducing a new permissions set to help you control access: `Cost Management Viewer`.
+Since the dashboard contains sensitive financial information, we're introducing a new permission set to help you regulate access: `Cost Management Admin`.

-Assign this permission set to only the users or groups you want to have access to the dashboard.
+Assign this permission set to the users or groups you want to have access to the dashboard.

-Once the information begins to sync, you will see the results by selecting the **Cost management** dashboard option from the left-side menu.
+Once the information syncs, you will see the results by selecting the **Cost management** dashboard option from the left-side menu.

 <Lightbox src="/img/docs/dbt-cloud/cost-management/dashboard.png" width="70%" title="The cost management dashboard."/>